cayesoneira/ProgrammingInScientificEnvironment/DockerHandsOnSession_Guide.md

 We create a new folder called **ArchivoDockerDeCaye** in `\C:` where we will save the dockerfile that was given in the moodle.
 It has no extension (there is an explicit option to chose no extension when saving the document) and it is called **Dockerfile**, but the name is pointless.
 Also we need Xming to be on and not blocked by the Windows firewall.

 *Use image: rocker/binder.
 Install several R packages (Hmisc) in the container.*
-- We pull the new image, run it prepared to be a jupyter notebook (`-p 8888:8888 -v gate:/gate` is precisely to do that),
+- We pull the new image:

         docker pull rocker/binder
+- We run it prepared to be a jupyter notebook (`-p 8888:8888 -v gate:/gate` is precisely to do that):

         docker run -p 8888:8888 -v gate:/gate rocker/binder
 - Now open the notebook in the browser with the given url, create a new R notebook and use the R syntax to install the package `Hmisc` writing and running in that notebook: